Soapy Massage in Bangkok: The Complete Guide

 - Staff cannot clearly explain what is included in the session price

-- Rooms that lack basic amenities like clean towels, soap, or functioning plumbing
+- Rooms lacking basics like clean towels, soap, or functioning plumbing

 - No online reviews or presence whatsoever